sebastiankalciov/Minecraft-Java-Plugins/README.md

-# Minecraft-Java-Plugins
+# Minecraft Java Plugins (outdated)

-Plugins developed by myself in order to learn Java Programming and Minecraft Plugin Development.
+Plugins developed by myself in order to learn Java and Minecraft Plugin Development.

-## 🔧 DuckPlugin (v1.0) - betatesting plugin
+## 🔧 DuckPlugin (v1.0) - Plugin for educational purposes only
   - MC Version: *1.16.5*
   - Usage location: *duckcave* (🔐 private server)
   - Plugin used for testing purposes.